 The Marina Gardens Stormwater Treatment Systems incorporates a management plan within the development area to mitigate impacts on stormwater quality.
 Firstly, owners of property within the residential development have been and will continue to be informed that the subdivision participates in the B.C.
 Ministry Environment, Lands & Parks Storms Drain Marking Program.
 Accordingly, the owners, as part of the sales agreement, agree not to discharged or cause to be discharged the following materials:

-c) recreational products, including but not limited to swimming pool contents (chlorine), outboard motor products (gas, oil, ect.);
+c) recreational products, including but not limited to swimming pool contents (chlorine), and outboard motor products (gas, oil, etc.).

-d) pesticides including but not limited to disinfectants (bathroom, kitchen, ect.) insecticides (garden products, flea collard, ect.) fungicides (mold & mildew control), rodenticides (rat and mouse), herbicides (weed killers), molluscides (slug baits), wood preservatives (creosote, pentachlorophenol’s);
+d) pesticides including but not limited to disinfectants (bathroom, kitchen, etc.), insecticides (garden products, flea collard, etc.), fungicides (mold & mildew control), rodenticides (rat and mouse), herbicides (weed killers), molluscicides (slug baits), and wood preservatives (creosote, pentachlorophenol’s).

-e) cleaning products, including but not limited to detergents, drain and toilet cleaners, rug and upholstery cleaners, leather preservers, dry cleaning agents, car wash detergent and polishing agents; and
+e) cleaning products, including but not limited to detergents, drain and toilet cleaners, rug and upholstery cleaners, leather preservers, dry cleaning agents, car wash detergent, and polishing agents.

-f) any substances deemed to be hazardous substances under and /all environmental protection legislation by the provincial or Canadian government statues and regulations.
+f) any substances deemed to be hazardous substances under and/all environmental protection legislation by the provincial or Canadian government statutes and regulations.

 The Marina Gardens Estates development has completed the first 6 phases of its residential component and the golf course.
-Prior to the construction of these components of the project, stormwaters from the residential development were discharged into a large (1 ha) sediment basin upstream of the ‘design’ second wetland compartment.
+Prior to the construction of these components of the project, stormwater from the residential development was discharged into a large (1 ha) sediment basin upstream of the ‘design’ second wetland compartment.

-Baseline water quality data were collected in 1993 within those compartments downstream of the proposed gold course.
+Baseline water quality data was collected in 1993 within those compartments downstream of the proposed golf course.
 Samples were analyzed for metal, non-metal inorganic, and physical parameters.
 The sampling methodology was by environmental agency personnel.